havanagrawal/Gravity/_posts/2022-01-03-code-generation.md

 1. Spring Boot/Spring MVC projects and their ilk typically had a "quick start" invocation that would generate all the boilerplate for a working "Hello, world!" application that you could use as a starting point.

 In contrast, _**active code generators**_ generate code on-the-fly, and the generated code reflects changes in the original source file.
 1. In Java, one of the most common implementations is _annotation processing_.
 For example, if you use Project Lombok, you can annotate your fields with `@Getter` and `@Setter`, and the annotation processor will generate those methods for you at build time.
+Similarly, `@EqualsAndHashCode` generates the `equals` and `hashCode` methods, `@ToString` generates a `toString` implementation, and `@Data` wraps all of of these into one single convenient meta-annotation.

-A Python equivalent is the `dataclasses` library, which is a must-know tool in your Python.
+         A Python equivalent is the `dataclasses` library, which IMO is a must-know tool in your Python repertoire.
 1. Yet another form is to generate code at build-time from data or template (e.g. [`mustache`](https://mustache.github.io/mustache.5.html)) files.
 Protocol buffers are a prime example; `message`s in a `.proto` file describe the schema of data that might be transmitted over the network or persisted into a data store.
-Build systems can then generate source code (typically classes) in a variety of languages.
+Build systems can then generate source code (typically classes) in a variety of languages for these data.

 A key difference between passively generated code vs actively generated code is that the former typically gets checked into source control as is, whereas the latter is not (since it is generated at build time from other input source files).